Lamer87/Space_Engineers_DLC_unlocker/README.md

   - Remover `Tool + press R`:
     The remover first checks if the game has undergone an update that replaced
-    the "steam_api64.dll" file, or if CreamAPI is still present,
-    then removes it accordingly.
+    the "steam_api64.dll" file or if CreamAPI is still present, then removes it accordingly.

   - The tool works regardless of the game path.
     Examples: if you have the game on "C:\games", "E:\whatever", "Y:\folder\steam", it works anyway.